Siege of Bihać (1697): Aftermath

+In assessing the failed siege of Bihać, Croatian historian Radoslav Lopašić notes that lack of coordination and incompetence of main commanders in charge made all efforts of retaking Bihać futile.
+He also mentions the German sources which criticise clumsy Croatian landsturm.
+The town was, as he describes, successfully defended from a strong Christian army by a rather small group of Muslim defenders "enthusiastic for their prophet's faith".

-The remains of besieging army joined other imperial forces in their offensives in Hungary.
-The failure at Bihać caused disappointment in Croatia.
-Historian Vjekoslav Klaić points out that when one year later emperor Leopold decided to conclude peace with the Ottomans, "Croats lost all hope of liberating Bihać [...] which was considered capital of Old Croatia in the aftermath of fall of Knin" in 1522.
+The failure of Siege of Bihać caused disappointment in Croatia.
+Historian Vjekoslav Klaić points out that when one year later emperor Leopold decided to conclude Peace treaty of Karlowitz, "The Croats lost all hope of liberating Bihać [...] which was considered the capital of Old Croatia in the aftermath of fall of Knin" in 1522.